g0n5ch0r3k/jamf-app-catalog-distribution/README.md

 - Script will check if custom plist file and path is provided and use the infos if provided.
 Otherwise it will use the default values

 - If a reqired field is empty, the script will fail and echo the error of the missing attribute
+- Actually required is "Display name, App name and request state"

 - The Script will add the app and the install state (install/uninstall) to the plist